dbierer/php-class-notes/php-security-notes-2019.md

 * 7: Use Zend\Escaper\HtmlAttrib (???) which escapes *contents* of attribs
 * 8: from Keoghan to All Participants: just thought I'd share this for the times where html is needed to be allowed through: https://github.com/ezyang/htmlpurifier (not sure if everyone will have some across it or not)
+* 9: User education: instruct them where to look and what not to do

 ## Insecure Direct Object Reference / Missing Function Level Access Control
 * 1: When building the SELECT, encrypt the database key which is exposed to the form